All Episodes

 And they had at that time a camera in the cockpit.

-The camera was located behind the pilots so that you could see out the cockpit window on your on your screen at your seat or wherever they had the screen back then.
+The camera was located behind the pilots so that you could see out the cockpit window on your screen at your seat or wherever they had the screen back then.

-And uh this camera was located such that you could see what the pilots were doing.
+And this camera was located such that you could see what the pilots were doing.

 And there happened to be on not on this flight, but on one such flight, there happened to be a plaintiff's lawyer.

-And a plaintiff's lawyer thought he watched the pilots not paying attention to what they were doing at 39,000 feet.
+And a plaintiff's lawyer thought he watched the pilots not paying attention to what they were doing at 39,000 feet or taxiing or whatever it was.

-And or or taxiing or whatever it was, and he threatened to sue because the pilots were negligent.
+And he threatened to sue because the pilots were negligent.

 And so Americans said, screw this.

-We are offering this as a service to pastors, see what goes on up there.
+We are offering this as a service to passengers, see what goes on up there.

 They pulled the cameras out.